how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 10. Dark bedroom/eye mask, cool bedroom, gadget-free bedroom (avoid clocks and NO PHONE IN THE BEDROOM if you can’t handle it!)

-11. Get the right sunlight exposure in the morning (at least 30 minutes each day).
+11. Get sunlight exposure in the morning (at least 30 minutes each day).

 12. Don’t lie in bed awake if you can’t sleep.